Can Rust-Oleum Be Used on Wood? — Enamel, Spray Paint, & More

 Don’t forget to wring out excess water from a damp rag before wiping down the wooden area so that it doesn’t raise on its own unnecessarily when drying after cleaning.

-Once all ready, wait just a few minutes more before applying an oil-based primer coat onto this now an adequately prepared piece of wood!
+Once all ready, wait just a few minutes more before applying your preferred oil-based primer coat onto this now an adequately prepared piece of wood!

 Step #3: Apply the Primer

-For a durable and protective coat, apply a Rustoleum oil-based primer to the wood.
+For a durable and protective coat, apply the Rustoleum oil-based primer to the wood.
 Use either a high-quality paintbrush or roller for even coverage without missing any spots.
-We recommend investing in acrylic latex bonding primer, as this yields exceptional results!
+And a little tip from my experience: consider going for an acrylic latex bonding primer—it’s given me some truly impressive results for many projects.

 Let the primed wood dry completely before moving on to painting; under ideal conditions, you should wait at least three hours but allow more time if it’s raining or cold out.